HAYDON AND URRY, LTD

-Details and photos of the Eragraph owned by Eric Lange of Lobster Films , 13, rue Lacharrière, 75011 Paris (emails November 2005).
+Details and photos of the Eragraph owned by Eric Lange of Lobster Films, 13, rue Lacharrière, 75011 Paris.
 This was the same machine owned by George Williams that was the subject of a letter that Mervyn Heard sent to Peter Williams in 1988.

-Letter from Mervyn Heard to Peter Williams (July 7, 1988) re Haydon & Urry, Randall Williams, Richard Monte, and the Eragraph projector owned by the family of George Williams of King’s Lynn.
-Heard was in possession of the projector at that time and Karen Williams photographed it (copy provided by Randall Williams, Chellaston).
+Letter from Mervyn Heard to Peter Williams (July 7, 1988) re Haydon & Urry, Randall Williams, Richard Monte, and Eragraph projector owned by the family of George Williams of King’s Lynn.
+Heard was in possession of the projector at the time and Karen Williams took a photo of it (copy provided by Randall Williams, Chellaston, Derbyshire).

-Randall Williams (grandson of Randall Williams) a chartered engineer and one time of member of the Institution of Mechanical Engineers (MIME) who has leant his considerable knowledge about machines, mechanisms, construction methods, etc.
+Randall Williams (grandson of Randall Williams), a chartered engineer and one time of member of the Institution of Mechanical Engineers (MIME), who lent his considerable knowledge about machines, mechanisms, construction methods, etc.

 The Monte Williams Showmen

 Randall Williams, Monte Brothers, Haydon & Urry References